dinowernli/almanac/README.md

 ## Building and running

+### Repo setup

+If you have a working go environment, you will need to run the following as one-time setup:

+* `./tools/fetch-deps.sh`
+* `dep ensure`

 ### Running the demo

-In order to run a demo, execute:

-`bazel run main`
+First, build the binary by executing:

+`(cd main && go build)`

+The binary can then be run using:

+`./main/main`

 This will start a single-process cluster and will print the locations of a few relevant web pages which can be used to play around manually.
 By default, the demo runs against an in-memory storage implementation.
 In order to use an actual GCS bucket, execute:

-`GOOGLE_APPLICATION_CREDENTIALS=<path> bazel run main -- --storage=gcs --gcs.bucket=<bucket>`
+`GOOGLE_APPLICATION_CREDENTIALS=<path> ./main/main --storage=gcs --gcs.bucket=<bucket>`

 ### Running tests

-In order to run the tests used for CI, execute:
+To run all the tests, execute:

-`bazel test ...`
+`go test ./...`